Window of Culture (Kultuuriaken)

 You must make sure that no other events are registered to take place at the same time in the same place.
 We recommend that you contact the Department of Culture early on and reserve a time and a place for your event.

 You must also prepare a notice on the registration of an event.
-We recommend that you use the pre-filled form for public event notices.
+Notice is in Estonian.

-The notice must be submitted at least 20 working days (but no more than six months) before the planned event if:
+The notice must be submitted at least 15 working days (but no more than twelve months) before the planned event.

 The coordination procedure will establish whether the chief specialist from the Department of Culture can issue a permit for the event.
 In receiving a permit you are given the approval of the City Government.
 After that, you can advertise your event, add it to the portal Kultuuriaken and carry on organising a great event!